 There can be a few experiences in the world more memorable and magical than an encounter with a mountain gorilla.
 Rwanda is one of the few countries that happen to be a home to the few remaining mountain gorillas in the world.

-There are thought to be around only 1000 mountain gorillas’ worldwide today and all found in small areas of east Africa straddling the boarder of Uganda, Rwanda and Congo.
+There are just over 1000 mountain gorillas’ worldwide today and all found in small areas of east Africa straddling the boarder of Uganda, Rwanda and Congo.

 Gorillas make their homes in and amongst the bamboo-covered slopes of the Virunga Mountains in the Volcanoes National Park in northern Rwanda.
 Trek to see them and you’ll be introduced by your expert trackers and guides to one of the fully-habituated families of mountain gorillas and you can stay with them for an awe-inspiring hour, often crouching just a few feet away, whilst the gorillas go about their daily lives.